Lululaund: History

 Herkomer named the house Lululaund after his deceased wife, Lulu, who had died from a heart attack in 1885.
 The architect, Richardson, also died, long before the house was completed.
 Herkomer lived in the house from its completion in 1894 until his death in 1914.
 Lululaund was nicknamed the 'Bavarian castle' by Bushey residents.

-Herkomer built a theatre in the grounds where he staged ‘pictorial-music-plays’ that he partly wrote and designed himself.
+Herkomer built a theatre in the grounds where he staged 'pictorial-music-plays' that he partly wrote and designed himself.
 When Herkomer became a pioneer of cinematography the theatre was later turned into a film studio and cinema, and he directed and acted in several films that were released commercially.

-In the 1880s Herkomer created an Art School.
+In the 1880s Herkomer created an art school.
 After he retired from the school, the building was demolished, although the school continued on another site under the direction of Lucy Kemp-Welch.
 The landscape architect Thomas Mawson was commissioned in 1913 to design a rose garden on the original site.

 When Herkomer died in 1914, his third wife, Margaret, Lady Herkomer, sister of his second wife, Lulu Griffiths, the house's namesake, moved out of Lululaund to another property nearby.
 Lululaund was requisitioned during the First World War, but subsequently remained largely unoccupied.
 The house and the film studio were leased in 1915 by the British Actors Film Company for use as their principal production base.
 The company ran into financial difficulties in the early 1920s and closed the site in 1923.
 The film boom of the 1930s caused it to reopen the studio, making short films.

 During the 1920s and 1930s the surrounding estate land was gradually broken-up and sold for development.
 The buildings largely fell into disuse.
 For a number of years the house became the haunt of tramps, courting couples and schoolboys.

 Lady Herkomer died in 1934, and the trustees of the Herkomer Estate offered the house, rose garden and kitchen garden to Bushey Urban District Council.
-The house was refused due to the high cost of maintenance but in 1937 the rose garden was transferred to the ownership of the Council.
+The house was refused due to the high cost of maintenance but in 1937 the rose garden was transferred to the ownership of the council.
 Lululaund was almost completely demolished in 1939, on the eve of the Second World War, with only a remnant surviving.
 It is possible that anti-German feeling and the fear it was an elevated landmark and a navigational marker for enemy bombers influenced the decision.

 Much of the masonry from the demolition went as hardcore to build Bovingdon Airfield in 1941.

-Films continued to be made in Herkomer’s studio until 1985, when it too closed.
+Films continued to be made in Herkomer's studio until 1985, when it too closed.

-A small portion of Richardson's façade survived: the front door and its tympanum were used for the entrance to the former British Legion hall on Melbourne Road, Bushey.
+A small portion of Richardson's façade survived: the front door and its tympanum were used for the entrance to the former Royal British Legion hall on Melbourne Road, Bushey.
 In 2014 this was redeveloped into housing, with the entrance doorway retained.

 The rose garden, summer-house, sunken garden, and pergola of Lululaund were preserved and are now public gardens known as the Bushey Rose Garden.